 - 1. Single-family residential access onto collectors is not permitted within new developments.
 See Section 3.3 Curb Opening and Driveway Criteria. - 2.
 Public streets shall intersect minor collectors no closer than 330 feet from each other (centerline to centerline), and shall intersect major collectors no closer than 660 feet from each other (centerline-centerline).
-On minor collectors, the closest local street intersection to an arterial shall be 400 feet (centerline of arterial to centerline of a local street) and on major collectors shall be 660 feet from the arterial (centerline of arterial to centerline of a local street).
-Further study may be required at the discretion of Town Staff, regarding access location and spacing.
+On minor collectors, the closest local street intersection to an arterial shall be 400 feet (centerline of arterial to centerline of a local street) and on major collectors shall be 660 feet from the arterial (centerline of arterial to centerline of a local street) and the discretion of Town Staff, regarding access location and spacing.